elixir-europe-training/Learning-Paths-Handbook/docs/chapters/chapter_01.md

 ## What is this step about?
 - Identify DOMAIN is the first step of the ELIXIR learning paths protocol.
-- Identifying DOMAIN is the starting point to set the context for-, content of- and structure for- the learning path.
+- Identifying DOMAIN is the starting point to set the context, content, and structure of the learning path.

 <!-- Here you can enter text and create inline citations[@Garcia2020] by using the bibtex plugin.
 Add your references in `references.bib`, and cite [@hoebelheinrich_nancy_j_2022_6769695] by adding #the @refid inside brackets like this `[@10.1093/bioinformatics/btt113]`